 Figure 50—Capability Information field format

-The Device Type field shall be set to one if the PD is an FFD.
-Otherwise, the Device Type field shall be set to zero to indicate an RFD.
+The Device Type field shall be set to one if the PD is used at a fixed location.
+Otherwise, the Device Type field shall be set to zero to indicate a moving PD.

 The Power Source field shall be set to one if the PD is receiving power from the alternating current mains.
 Otherwise, the Power Source field shall be set to zero.